lrc-se/bth-sg-server/README.md

 ### Docker-based tests

-Use the following commands to run the full test suite with different version of Node (alpine) using Docker.
+Use the following commands to run the full test suite with different versions of Node (alpine) using Docker.
 Each container will print out the Node version before launching the test run, for easy confirmation.

 ```bash